 The methodology emphasizes applying appropriate professional skepticism in the execution of procedures inclusive of the changing landscape in ESG reporting and criteria.
-EY SAM is based on the International Standards on Assurance Engagements (ISAEs) and is supplemented to comply with local assurance standards and regulatory or statutory requirements.
+EY SAM is based on the International Standards on Assurance Engagements (ISAEs) and is supplemented in Switzerland and Liechtenstein to comply with local assurance standards and regulatory or statutory requirements, if applicable.